Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Concatenated Dataset
 --------------------

-For training with multiple datasets you can create a :class:`~torch.utils.data.DataLoader` class which wraps your multiple datasets using :class:`~torch.utils.data.ConcatDataset`.
-This of course also works for testing, validation and prediction datasets.
+For training with multiple datasets, you can create a :class:`~torch.utils.data.DataLoader` class which wraps your multiple datasets using :class:`~torch.utils.data.ConcatDataset`.
+This, of course, also works for testing, validation, and prediction datasets.

 .. testcode::